What Is Infidelity?

 Cheating requires funding and funding such activity means there will be indicators – not to mention less for the family.
 But certain changes may be exhibited, such as:

-- A sudden increase in the their spending
+- A sudden increase in or changes to their spending habits

 - A new credit card is taken out in only the spouse’s name

-- They start to have certain bills, like credit card and telephone bills sent to office
+- They start to have certain bills, like credit card and telephone bills sent to the office

-- Reduced deposits into family checking account and an apparent reduction in overall income
+- Reduced deposits into the family checking account and an apparent reduction in overall income

 - An increase in their ATM withdrawals – both amounts and frequency